-- The INCO is a qualified teacher who has the skills and experience to work with and support staff and children with SEN. - Staff training takes place regularly to help all staff understand and teach children with SEN. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of the children.
+- o Staff training takes place regularly to help all staff understand and teach children with SEN. - o Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of the children.

-How do parents and carers and children with SEN share their views and concerns and work with the school?
+How do parents/carers and children with SEN share their views and concerns and work with the school?

-- Surveys and Questionnaires
+- Surveys and Questionnaires.

-- Parent Evening Meetings
+- Parent Evenings.

-- o IEP Reviews
+- o IEP Reviews.

-- Regular meetings, including EHAT (Early Help Assessment Tool) and TAM (Team Around Me) meetings
+- Regular meetings, including EHATs (Early Help Assessment Tool) and TAM (Team Around Me).

-- Annual Reviews for pupils with statements and EHC (Education, Health and Care) plans
+- o Annual Reviews for pupils with EHCPs (Education, Health and Care Plans).

-- School Champions
+- School Champions.

-- o Individual response forms

-- o Person Centred Planning meetings
+- o Person Centred Planning meetings where appropriate